franzenzenhofer/Superpowers-Extension/README.md

   - `imageGeneration({ prompt, size })`
   - `embeddings()`
   - `audioTranscription()`
-  - or any other standard OpenAI API route that’s been mapped.
+  - or any other standard OpenAI API route that's been mapped.

 ---